Ecommerce Schema Markup: What It Is and How to Use It?

 Ever walked into a store where every product sits in silence?
 No reviews.
 No stories.
 No proof that anyone has ever taken a chance on it.
 Online shoppers feel the same hesitation when a listing shows no social proof.
 They move on quickly.

 The problem is that search engines cannot display your reviews unless the data is structured correctly.
-Even worse, Google removes rich snippets when reviews look manipulated or auto generated.
+Even worse, Google removes rich snippets when reviews appear to be manipulated or auto-generated.

 AggregateRating and Review Schema show the feedback your customers already give, but in a way that Google can read and reward.